 Domestic violence refers to violence or abuse between individuals in an intimate relationship, or who were in an intimate relationship.
 In the past, it mainly referred to violence in heterosexual relationships; but now it has been extended to include violence and abuse within gay, lesbian and transgender relationships.

-Family violence is used to describe other family relationships where there is violence and abuse and includes abuse of children by parents, adolescents’ violence towards parents and abuse of elders by children and other family members.
+Family violence is used to describe other family relationships where there is violence and abuse.
+It includes abuse of children by parents, adolescents’ violence towards parents and abuse of elders by children and other family members.

 There are different types of violence or abuse and they include: